stenioas/malpi/README.md

 </p>

 ## Notes
+* It is advisable that you already know how to install Arch in the traditional way, following the [**installation guide**](https://wiki.archlinux.org/index.php/Installation_guide) available on ArchWiki, the purpose of this script is to speed up my installations and not skip steps in learning.
 * If you prefer you can partition your disk before launching this script.
 * You can first try it in a **Virtual Machine** if you prefer.
 * The console font will be changed while the script is running.